Baruch House Publishing

 Witness X: Choosing a Trustworthy Bible

-Posted on September 14, 2018 by admin Posted in MB
+Posted on September 14, 2018 by rmd Posted in MB

 For two years now I have been sharing comparisons of Old Testament translations on social media, especially the Proverbs.
 Quite often people respond with the question, “What does the Hebrew say?”
 They have before them several renowned translations, including the Matthew and Geneva Bibles, the KJV, and the NIV, but feel compelled to ask what the Hebrew says!
 Confusion arises because the translations disagree, creating a riddle.
 Sometimes they are so different, one wonders if they derive from the same Hebrew text.
 (And sometimes they do not.
 See note 1 below.)